HemalK1412/GameProgramming/Tutorials/CharacterTutorial.md

 ```
 <pp>
 Input.GetAxis is to get data from the Input Manager and then we multiply the value with the corresponding sides and save it in a Vector3 variable.
 This variable is temporary.
+(The X-axis is for sideways movement and the Z-axis is for forward and backward movement).<br>
-Then to move we use Controller.Move(The temporary variable multiplied by speed multiplied by Time.deltaTime to smooth out the movement.
+Then to move we use Controller.Move (The temporary variable multiplied by speed multiplied by Time.deltaTime to smooth out the movement).<br>
-For Jumping first, we will check for the key press using an if statement.
+For Jumping first, we will check for the key press using an if statement.<br>
-The formula for Jump is Jumping = Jump Height * -2f * gravity.
+The formula for Jump is Jumping = SquareRoot ((Jump Height * -2f) * gravity).
+    The formula is the velocity needed to jump a certain height.

 Then to increase freefall speed we will keep adding gravity.
 This will cause the gravity to keep increasing every time the character jumps.
-So to reset the gravity when the character lands is to create an empty object at the base of the character and have it reset the gravity when the character is on Ground.
+So to reset the gravity when the character lands, create an empty object at the base of the character and have it reset the gravity when the character is on Ground.
 We will some new variables.

 ```.cs